davidpanderson/noah/xword/xw.md

 ## Black-square grids

+The above examples are 'black square' grids.
-A 'black square' grid is a 2D array in which some cells are black, indicating word boundaries.
+These are 2D arrays in which some cells are black, indicating word boundaries.
 These are used for traditional crosswords
 (e.g. NYT puzzles) and some cryptics (e.g. Out of Left Field).